Public nuisance: Discussion

-In R v Soul (1980) 70 Cr.
-App.
-R. 295 a group who agreed to secure the unlawful release of a restricted Broadmoor patient was convicted of conspiracy to effect a public nuisance.
+In R v Soul (1980) 70 Cr App R 295 a group who agreed to secure the unlawful release of a restricted Broadmoor patient was convicted of conspiracy to effect a public nuisance.
 The court seems to have assumed that the public would have been exposed to danger had the plan been put into effect.
 That the Crown had failed to prove any actual danger or common injury was not considered (see the critical commentary at (1980) Crim.
 LR 234 suggesting that the courts were improperly reintroducing "public mischief" into the law despite the ruling by the House of Lords in R v Withers (1975) AC 842).
 Similarly, in R v Millward (1986) 8 Cr.
 App R(S) 209 the defendant made hundreds of telephone calls (636 in a single day) to a young woman police officer with whom he had become infatuated, at the police station where she worked.
 As to the requirement of common injury, Glidewell LJ said:

 In R v Johnson (Anthony) (1997) 1 WLR 367, the Court of Appeal confronted the problem head-on.
 The defendant had made hundreds of obscene telephone calls to at least thirteen women.
 The defence argued each telephone call was a single isolated act to an individual.
 Tucker J rejected the argument at pp. 370–371:

 This was followed in a number of cases such as R v Holliday and Leboutillier (2004) EWCA Crim 1847 in which two animal liberation activists made a large number of telephone calls to employees and shareholders of certain companies whose activities the appellants opposed.
 The calls were designed to jam the company telephone switchboards, and some of them were threatening and intimidating.

-The common law offence of public nuisance was abolished by section 78 of the Police, Crime, Sentencing and Courts Act 2022.
+The common law offence of public nuisance was abolished in England and Wales by s.
+78 of the Police, Crime, Sentencing and Courts Act 2022.
+It remains an offence under the common law of Northern Ireland.